vednav9/nibodh-internship-first-assignment-sample-of-html/README.md

 # Sample of HTML

 A **simple static webpage** built using **HTML5** to demonstrate basic web structure and tag usage.
-Created during my internship at **Nibodh** to showcase understanding of core HTML concepts.
+Created during my **2022 internship at Nibodh** to showcase understanding of core HTML concepts.

 ---